ICAN Restates Commitment to Ethical Financial Practice

 Omolabake Fasogbon

-The Institute of Chartered Accountants of Nigeria (ICAN), has urged best practices in accounting profession, noting that its district societies across the country have been pivotal in advancing the institute’s objectives within the financial sector.
+The Institute of Chartered Accountants of (ICAN) has called for best practices in the accounting profession, noting that its district societies across the country have been pivotal in advancing the institute’s objectives within the financial sector.

-Represented by ICAN IGDS Coordinator, Ezekiel Alaga , the ICAN President further charged newly sworn-in chairman and other elected executives to stay true to the ideals of the profession and not to compromise the virtues which qualified them to lead the district.
+Represented by ICAN IGDS Coordinator, Ezekiel Alaga , the ICAN President further charged the newly sworn-in chairman and other elected executives to stay true to the ideals of the profession and not to compromise the virtues that qualified them to lead the district.

 He said, “District societies are vital to the national body, identifying and addressing members’ professional needs.
 They provide quality leadership to ensure that ICAN remains a beacon for the accounting profession.